 - Breathing difficulties

-What not to eat on ketogenic diet:
+What not to eat on the ketogenic diet

-A. Fats – There are different types of fats.
+There are different types of fats.
 Some types of fats are better for your body than others.

-Any evidence to back up this Keto benefit?
+Any Evidence to Back up this Keto Benefit?

 “In 2008, researchers conducted a 24-week study to determine the effects of a low-carbohydrate diet on people with type 2 diabetes and obesity.

 At the end of the study, participants who followed the ketogenic diet saw greater glycemic control and medication reduction improvements than those who followed a low-glycemic diet.”

 “A 2013 review reported that a ketogenic diet can lead to more significant improvements in blood sugar control, A1c, weight loss, and discontinued insulin requirements than other diets.”